Dear Fellow Travelers & Friends:

 The Event Director – William D. Chalmers (aka The Ringmaster)

-Raised in Ontario, Canada, and educated at universities in Canada, the United States and England, Bill is happily married and the proud father of two children (Petra 20—Go Cal Bears, and Lucca 10—Go Flyers).
-He splits his time between California and British Columbia.
-Bill has circumnavigated the globe on thirteen separate occasions and stepped foot in over 100 countries (Okay, a few toes!), and dubbed the “World’s Greatest Traveler” by National Geographic Traveler in April 2002.
-The winner of the 1989 HumanRace—an around-the-world race using public transportation—he won the event in 17 days collecting the $25,000 first place prize.
-He is a former Cold War-era summit groupie who has hiked in Borneo orangutan rehabilitation centers (Who knew they had drug problems in Borneo?); searched for black rhinos and Bengal tigers along the Nepal-Indian border (On a really big elephant!); reenacted Roman gladiator scenes in Tunisia (He was spared!); and canoed to the world’s highest waterfall Angel Falls (Someone forget to turn it on that day!).
+Raised in Ontario, Canada, and educated at universities in Canada, the United States and England, Bill is happily married and the proud father of two children (Petra 25—Go Leiden, and Lucca 16—Go Generals).
+He splits his time between home and constant traveling.
+Bill has circumnavigated the globe on eighteen separate occasions, stepped foot in over 140 countries (Okay, a few toes!), and was dubbed the “World’s Greatest Traveler” by National Geographic Traveler in April 2002.
+The winner of the 1989 HumanRace—an around-the-world race using public transportation—he won the event in 17 days, collecting the $25,000 first place prize.
+He is a former Cold War-era summit groupie who has hiked in Borneo orangutan rehabilitation centers (Who knew they had drug problems in Borneo?); searched for black rhinos and Bengal tigers along the Nepal-India border (On a really big elephant!); reenacted Roman gladiator scenes in Tunisia (He was spared!); and canoed to the world’s highest waterfall Angel Falls (Someone forget to turn it on that day!).
 His favorite place in the whole wide world remains the undisclosed location known only as “Bob’s dock”!

-The author of three books: “A Blind Date With The World” (2000), “On The Origin of the Species homo touristicus: The Evolution of Travel from Greek Spas to Space Tourism” (2011), and “America’s Vacation Deficit Disorder: Who Stole Your Vacation?“ (2013).
+The author of: the 2022 novel Lost, and Found, and nonfiction “A Blind Date With The World” (2000), “On The Origin of the Species homo touristicus: The Evolution of Travel from Greek Spas to Space Tourism” (2011), and “America’s Vacation Deficit Disorder: Who Stole Your Vacation?“ (2013).
 Bill is a professional photographer (National Geographic among others) and an international travel speaker, and a regular op-ed contributor to the San Francisco Chronicle, Los Angeles Times and the American-Statesman, on the weighty social issues of the day.
-He also does a periodic features for the Huffington Post.
-For the last decade he has served as the Event Director for the world’s only real around the world travel adventure competition known as The Global Scavenger Hunt™.
+He writes at Oped Haiku on Substack and was a regular contributor to the Huffington Post, and currently writes on Substack.
+For the last two decades he has served as the Event Director for the world’s only real around the world travel adventure competition known as The Global Scavenger Hunt™.

 The Event Coordinator/Media Liaison – Pamela L. Chalmers (aka The Transactional Elf)

 Raised in Southern California and educated in Denver, Pamela was overwhelmed with the friendliness of Coloradans and claims that’s where she learned to smile.
 Happily married and proud mom (mother sounds too formal) of two (yes, the same two mentioned above), Pamela is the self-proclaimed “World’s Greatest Follower” (she even followed Bill in the bio section).
-Having visited over 52 nations (She is working on her own type of century club…if you know what I mean 😉…), she loves to travel and explore new places, and is working on a photo book about local markets—because of all their life and color…and that’s where the locals hang out.
+Having visited over 65 nations (She is working on her own type of century club…if you know what I mean …), she loves to travel and explore new places, and is working on a photo book about local markets—because of all their life and color…and that’s where the locals hang out.
 (The project is in its fourth year of development!
-Ouch…)
+Ouch…) The people-person of the dynamic duo, Pamela has served as the event coordinator since its creation.

 Having majored in art history in university (after economics and statistics failures—okay, do you really count it as a fail if you don’t show up?) was the first notable life changing moment that Pamela said, “Life is too short.”
 An unanticipated successful career followed as a political consultant to the leaders of California having worked with Governors, Senators, Treasurers, and leadership in both legislatures, along with assisting several non-profit organizations.